prabhat1707/EasyWayLocation/README.md

 ````

-here, polyLineDetails contains each polyline or route detail as time, distance and road summary.
+here, polyLineDetails contain each polyline or route detail as time, distance and road summary.

-#### You can also Change the route animation different properties like delay, primary color, secondary color etc , just explore it.
+#### You can also change the route animation different properties like delay, primary color, a secondary color, etc, just explore it.

 #### Bugs, Feature requests

 Found a bug?
 Something that's missing?
-Feedback is an important part of improving the project, so please
+Feedback is an important part of improving the project, so, please
 <a href="https://github.com/prabhat1707/EasyWayLocation/issues">open an issue</a>

 # License